BigID’s quick $1 billion-plus valuation shows rise of data intelligence and privacy

 Despite its current valuation, however, Sirota said it will probably be at least another five to six years before the company goes public.
 He said BigID has also turned down multiple acquisition offers as it advances toward that goal.

 Sirota concedes that several startups are targeting the same analytics use cases as BigID and competition is heating up.
 However, he claims the investments in machine learning algorithms and related AI technologies — such as natural language processing (NLP) — BigID has been making for years would take rivals a long time to match.
-While BigID’s data intelligence and privacy platform now support applications that are built on top of it, only BigID apps are currently supported.
-The company told TechCrunch that this will change next year when it plans to support third-party applications.
+While its data intelligence and privacy platform now support applications that are built on top of it, only BigID apps are currently supported.
+But the company told TechCrunch that this will change next year, when it plans to support third-party applications.

 While enterprise companies are increasingly focused on data management because of regulations like the CCPA and GDPR, Sirota said the opportunity for BigID goes well beyond data privacy.
-Organizations of all sizes are trying to better understand which segments of their data is potentially most valuable based on how it’s being employed within the organization.
+Organizations of all sizes are trying to better understand which segments of their data are potentially most valuable based on how it’s being employed within the organization.
 That becomes a more critical requirement as organizations launch digital business transformation initiatives that revolve around data, Sirota said.

 The challenge IT teams face is that data no longer resides within the four walls of a physical building, Sirota explained.
 Instead, it now streams across highly distributed IT environments that require a variety of AI capabilities to effectively govern and manage.